Daniella Rahme: Criticism

 Despite Daniella's success, she faced much criticism regarding her Australian accent and that people can see its impact on her acting roles.
 When Daniella was asked about her opinion to what is being said multiple times, she said that her role in Awlad Adam proved to all criticizers wrong and that she "doesn't care".
 Also, she mentioned that she is focusing on herself, being busy, and she preferred not to answer what is being said on the media.

 Other activities

 She is the ambassador for L'Oreal Paris, first female Ambassador of Hublot watches in the MENA region and Galaxy Chocolates.
-Daniella is involved with a slew of causes and charities both in Lebanon and abroad, in raising funds and awareness for Himaya, the Children’s Cancer Center, the Hôtel Dieu hospital, and the Starlight Foundation in Australia; she is also a Heartbeat ambassador.
-In Namibia, she worked with the Knowledge Foundation and wishes to establish her own charitable foundation.
+Daniella is involved with a slew of causes and charities both in Lebanon and abroad, in raising funds and awareness for "Himaya", the Children’s Cancer Center, the Hôtel Dieu hospital, and the Starlight Foundation in Australia; she is also a Heartbeat ambassador.
+In Namibia, she worked with the "Knowledge Foundation" and wishes to establish her own charitable foundation.

+Personal life

+Rahme married Syrian singer Nassif Zeytoun on 1 July 2024.